 ), click OK.
 Save the .ppk

-file, and select it as Private key file.On the old server, use WinSCP to navigate to /home/backup_bitnami
+file, and select it as Private key file.On the old instance, use WinSCP to navigate to /home/backup_bitnami

 .
 Download the application-backup.tar.gz